Hemit99123/talemai-cli-tool/README.md

 - Pyfiglet (to make a fashionable and large title greeting)
 - Setuptools (allows to config project to be a module in pip)
 - Github Actions (CI/CD pipeline whvih builds package and publishes it to Pip)
 - Beautifulsoup (allows for web crawling)
+- Cohere (vector embedding translation)

 ## Commit Guide: